You will find it in every culture from the beginning of time and across the ages.

 It was Christmas Eve when our daughter experienced the joy of being able to wear a piece of jewelry that tells a part of her story.

-She carefully unwrapped the small box and inside was a beautiful pair of earrings that her daddy made for her from the shell casing of the first bear and deer she harvested.
+She carefully unwrapped the small box containing a beautiful pair of earrings that her daddy made for her from the shell casing of her first bear and deer she harvested.

 A pair of earrings that told the story of family, tradition and legacy.